 I witness with my experience that goodness is reliable and trust mostly justified.
 Friends for life did not betray me, with one pathetic (and after all minor) exception; could I have survived without my kin?
 No. Strangely, I was able to give much more to complete aliens than to those I owe gratitude.
-That spontaneous goodness - that luxurious "softness", in a "tough" world, the fact that I feel sorry for myself and therefore I also feel sorry for other beings, those free and arbitrary acts of help, care and justice, may have entitled me to keep receiving all the unmerited support which I was and am given.
+That spontaneous goodness - that luxurious "softness", in a "tough" world, the fact that I feel sorry for myself and therefore I also feel sorry for other beings, those free and arbitrary acts of stepping-in unasked, of help, care and justice, may have entitled me to keep receiving all the unmerited support which I was and am given.
 Without that, if still alive, I would live bankrupt inside, an insolvent debtor, forever guilty and dishonourable.

 There certainly emerges some goodness in the world whenever you do something good or fair or right.
 Even the vicious pay to this virtue the compliment of hypocrisy.

 All extremes and exaggerations fall prey, sooner or later, to their dysfunctional absurdity contrary to the balance of life and common sense.

-What swells too much bursts.
+Respect the common places of tradition: what swells too much bursts.
+Bad feelings poison and choke.
 Who transgresses, will one day go too far.
 What you stretch too much breaks.
 As you sow, so you reap.
-What you do not use rusts.
+What you do not use, rusts.
 What you buy cheap is cheap.
 Easy come easy go.
-Who seeds wind will harvest storm.
-What goes around comes around...
+Who seeds wind will harvest storm...